leterDieu/Stellarity-mcoc/docs/items/prismember.md

 <div class="result kohara-infobox-grid" markdown>
 <div markdown class="kohara-infobox-text">
-**Stella** is a post-Empress sword which applies Prismatic Inferno on hit.
-Unlike most DoT inflicting weapons, Stella can stack the damage of its flames up to 5 times and they last longer.
+**Prismember** is a post-Empress sword which can do a spin attack that applies Prismatic Inferno to all enemies around you.

-<i class="icon-minecraft icon-minecraft-enchanting-table"></i> Stella can be enchanted with any Sword enchantment.
+<i class="icon-minecraft icon-minecraft-enchanting-table"></i> Prismember can be enchanted with any Sword enchantment.

-<i class="icon-minecraft icon-minecraft-anvil"></i> Stella can be repaired with <i class="icon-minecraft icon-minecraft-netherite-ingot"></i>Netherite Ingots.
+<i class="icon-minecraft icon-minecraft-anvil"></i> Prismember can be repaired with <i class="icon-minecraft icon-minecraft-netherite-ingot"></i>Netherite Ingots.

 <br><br>